MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/enforcing-bitlocker-policies-by-using-intune-known-issues.md

 ## <a id="issue-1"></a>Event ID 853: Error: A compatible Trusted Platform Module (TPM) Security Device cannot be found on this computer

 Event ID 853 can carry different error messages, depending on the context.
-In this case, the Event ID 853 error message indicates that the device does not appear to have a TPM.
-The event information resembles the following:
+In this case, the Event ID 853 error message indicates that the device doesn't appear to have a TPM.
+The event information resembles as follows:

 :::image type="content" source="media/enforcing-bitlocker-policies-by-using-intune-known-issues/4509190-en-1.png" alt-text="Details of event ID 853 (TPM is not available, cannot find TPM)." border="false":::

 ### Cause

-The device that you are trying to secure may not have a TPM chip, or the device BIOS might have been configured to disable the TPM.
+The device that you're trying to secure may not have a TPM chip, or the device BIOS might have been configured to disable the TPM.

 ### Resolution

-To resolve this issue, verify the following:
+To resolve this issue, verify the following items:

 - The TPM is enabled in the device BIOS.
 - The TPM status in the TPM management console resembles the following:
   - Ready (TPM 2.0)
   - Initialized (TPM 1.2)

-For more information, see [Troubleshoot the TPM](../tpm/initialize-and-configure-ownership-of-the-tpm.md).
+For more information, see [Troubleshoot the TPM](/windows/security/information-protection/tpm/initialize-and-configure-ownership-of-the-tpm).

 ## <a id="issue-2"></a>Event ID 853: Error: BitLocker Drive Encryption detected bootable media (CD or DVD) in the computer